 Training and Technical Assistance Associate II

-EDC is committed to diversity and inclusion in the workplace.
-Women, minorities, people with disabilities, and veterans are encouraged to apply.
+EDC is committed to diversity in the workplace.

 The person in this position is expected to communicate clearly and courteously; to develop and maintain positive relationships with clients, consultants, collaborators, co-workers, field sites, and funders; and to work respectfully with EDC colleagues.
 The job requires adherence to EDC policies & procedures.